Airport expansion: Which options will be cleared for take-off?

 The airport is one of the world's busiest, handling 70 million passengers last year.
 More than a third transfer to other flights, making it a major hub airport.

-But Heathrow operates at 98% of its capacity within a current limit of 480,000 flights per year, much closer to capacity than other major London airports and rival European hubs.
+But Heathrow operates at 98% of its capacity within a current limit of 480,000 flights per year, much closer to capacity than other major London airports and rival hubs in Europe.

 Lack of spare capacity can mean delays and cancellations can be caused by small disruptions such as bad weather.

-Pros: Seen as the best short-term option to keep Britain competitive with its European rivals, as a third runway could be completed relatively quickly.
-The airport is a big employer and supporters cite a knock-on effect to businesses in the area.
+Pros: Seen as the best short-term option to keep Britain competitive with its European rivals, a third runway could be completed relatively quickly.
+The airport is a big employer and supporters cite a knock-on effect on businesses in the area.

 Gatwick is the world's busiest single-runway airport, but relatively few passengers - about 5% - use Gatwick to transfer to other flights.

-Airport chief executive Stewart Wingate says the expansion would cost between £5bn and £9bn, and be financed privately.
+Gatwick says its case is "robust and compelling".
+The expansion would cost between £5bn and £9bn, and be financed privately.

-Depending on how the second runway is used, passenger numbers at the Sussex airport could be expanded from about 34.2 million passengers a year to between 67 and 87 million.
+Depending on how the second runway is used, passenger numbers would be expanded from about 34.2 million passengers a year to between 67 and 87 million.